WHY JOIN THE CITY OF FREMONT TEAM?

 Fremont is an employer that values its people, creativity, quality service, integrity, open communication, collaboration, mutual respect, and diversity.
 Employees find their work challenging, yet rewarding, and most importantly, enjoy the chance to make a difference through public service.
 Think Fremont!

 Our mission is to “deliver the best proven technology and services available for computer, data, telecommunications, mapping, and critical business systems to employees and the public through excellent customer service, continuous improvement, innovative problem-solving, adherence to standardized information best practices, and collaborative solutions.”
 Our department is forward thinking in local government and was the winner of the Municipal Information Systems Association of California (MISAC) Quality IT Practices Award in 2011, 2012, 2013, 2014, 2015, and 2016.

-The ITS Department currently has two vacancies.
+The ITS Department currently has one vacancy.

 WE’RE LOOKING FOR SOMEONE WHO IS